 On-line Computer Catalogue: called AMBROSIA, this data base is a union catalogue of the holdings of the BSA library, the Knossos library and the Blegen and Gennadius libraries of the American School of Classical Studies.
 This is accessible through the internet, or on workstations on each floor of the library (2 next to the card catalogue, 1 each on the Basement and Top Floors).
-To identify unique shelf numbers click on British School Library or Knossos Library in the column showing the search results list under Library/Items

-Card Catalogue: This is located in drawers under the window in the 1st topography room next to the library office.
+To identify unique shelf numbers click on British School Library or Knossos Library in the column showing the search results list under Library/Items Card Catalogue: This is located in drawers under the window in the 1st topography room next to the library office.
 The catalogue is divided into 4 different sequences of cards.
 The main entry is under Author (or editor).
 Modern Greek authors are filed separately in Greek alphabetical order.
 There is no title index.
 Periodicals are listed separately, alphabetically by title.
-There is a Topography index (up to 2009), listed under sites (includes periodical articles).
-This indexing is continued as digital entries in ZENON the catalogue of the German Archaeological Institute.
+CLASSIFICATION/SHELF LOCATION: For a brief guide to classification with a plan of the Library see pages 3 & 4.
+A printed copy is kept on top of the card catalogues.
+Shelf notation is alpha-numeric using decimals.
+The collection is divided into 3 chronological periods, arranged by subject.
+There are separate shelves for folio volumes: Books: